23 JANUARY – 15 FEBRUARY 2018

 Once we arrived at Puerto Berrio we passed through some nice marshes and wetlands, where we saw our first Northern Screamer, one of the highlights of the trip, and then we managed to add more Northern Screamers, Black-capped Donacobius, Red-breasted Blackbird, Yellow-hooded Blackbird, Pied Water Tyrant, and White-headed Marsh Tyrant.
 We also had great views of both Orange-winged Amazon and Yellow-crowned Amazon.

 We reached Puerto Pinzon and switched our van again for an old 4×4 jeep, which looked interesting, to say the least, but managed the tricky drive to El Paujil Bird Reserve.
 We arrived on time to see the endemic and Critically Endangered (IUCN) Blue-billed Curassow (male and female), one of the main reasons to come to this reserve.
-This curassow couple are habituated to the lodge and spends quite some time around the lodge grounds but can disappear for several days as well.
+This curassow couple are habituated to the lodge and spend quite some time around the lodge grounds but can disappear for several days as well.
 It seems that the male is attracted to another female that the lodge keeps as a pet, a bird that the lodge staff were able to rescue from pet dealers and that has remained with them for some time.
 After dinner we had brief views of Pauraque while doing the list.
 We went to bed early to be ready for the next day.

 After breakfast we spent the first hours of the morning at the tower with a nice 360° view of the forest.
 We had good views of raptors such as Swallow-tailed Kite, Plumbeous Kite, and a single Black Hawk-Eagle, which all performed very well for us.
-The parrots also played their part with giving us great and consecutive views of Blue-and-yellow Macaw and Chestnut-fronted Macaw.
+The parrots also played their part by giving us great and consecutive views of Blue-and-yellow Macaw and Chestnut-fronted Macaw.
 Other birds included Citron-throated Toucan, Red-crowned Woodpecker, Crimson-crested Woodpecker, and the endemic and most-wanted Beautiful Woodpecker.
 Black Antshrike, White-bearded Manakin, Cinnamon Woodpecker, Black-chested Jay, Orange-bellied and Thick-billed Euphonias, Plain-colored Tanager, Masked Tityra, Common Tody-Flycatcher, and Forest Elaenia were also seen near the tower.
-At night we tried for some night birds and were reward with superb views of Great Potoo and Choco Screech Owl.
+At night we tried for some night birds and were rewarded with superb views of Great Potoo and Choco Screech Owl.